The Snakeman Raymond Hoser

-The snakeman's experience is seen in the published papers in peer reviewed and other journals, books and similar and then of course how frequently they are cited as definitive by others in their own publications, as well as such things as species of reptiles discovered and named, other new discoveries and the like.
-The snakeman's record exceeds that of all other Australian herpetologists.
+The snakeman's experience is seen in the over 300 published scientific papers in peer reviewed and other journals, 9 major books books and similar and then of course how frequently they are cited as definitive by others in their own publications, as well as such things as species of reptiles discovered and named, other new discoveries and the like.
+The snakeman's record easily exceeds that of all other Australian herpetologists.

 For those doing a check on Snakebusters reptile shows or the Snakeman Raymond Hoser, below is a quick rundown on snake man Raymond Hoser's expertise in Australian

 snakes and reptiles.

 The snake man Raymolnd Hoser, has an unrivalled CV as follows.
 However this is only a brief summary of the snakeman's CV at that.
 But most importantly it is all easily verified.

 If comparing Snakebusters to another reptile display outfit or "snake handling course" teacher, just ask a few basic questions of the other.
 What qualifications they have.
 How much experience (in years)?.
 And note that it's easy for a person to claim many years experience, without being able to prove it.

 But here's a way to get the proof.
 Ask for copies of journal papers and articles they've published on reptiles.
 That's always a good way to set a timeline on their serious reptile activity.
 No scientific or technical papers in recognised publications, indicates no serious or generally accepted reptile expertise at the time in question.
 In other words, if a person claims snake and reptile expertise spanning, say, twenty years, but doesn't have hard copy publications going back that far, then treat the claim with the skepticism it deserves.

 Be generous if you want and say you accept tabloid news clips.
 Try getting something more than 20 years old.
 You won't get that from any Snakebusters competitors, but you will from us!